 Australian Symbols

 Australian Symbols are chosen to represent National pride, Australian values, our unique Australian identity and our love of this amazing land we live in.
-They reflect the different aspects of our Australian culture, Australian history and life in Australia.

 The Australian Flag is our number one National symbol.
 It was chosen in 1901 from entries in a worldwide design competition that was held following Australian Federation.